Prinex/cmd_demos-py-/README.md

-"This is a repository for short cmd games"
+This is a repository for short cmd games